Director of Early Years Programmes

 In 2012 Sarah took up the role of Principal Lecturer at the University of Bedfordshire, with responsibility for primary teacher training.
 Here she prepared the department for a successful Ofsted inspection in 2013, developed the new Early Years Teacher Status programmes and led on postgraduate education courses.

-Sarah continues to work as a freelance early years inspector in London, visiting childminders and settings from the private, voluntary and independent sector.
 Sarah holds a professional doctorate in education (EdD) from the University of Sheffield.
 Her doctoral research focused on the importance of love in out-of-home, early years education and care settings.
+Sarah is currently engaged in a project to support university student to gain the maths and English qualifications they may lack in order to progress in their professional careers.

-Cousins, S. & Cunnah, W. (in press).
+Cousins, S. & Cunnah, W. (2018).
 Investigating emotional, sensory and social learning in early years practice.
 Abingdon, England: Routledge.

 Cousins, S. (2017).
 The use of poetry in a spiral-patterned methodology for research about love in early childhood.
 International Journal of Qualitative Studies in Education, 30 (4), 323-339. http://dx.doi.org/10.1080/09518398.2016.1250173